JefAssis/BMI_app/README.md

 The BMI is categorized into standard classifications (Underweight, Normal Weight, Overweight, and Obesity) according to established health guidelines.
 ## Future Features
 - BMI history
-- Tab for tips, concerning the user's BMI and API for healthy recipes
+- Tips concerning the user's BMI
+- API for healthy recipes

 ## Installation
 to install the BMI Express you can copy its repository to Android Studio and test it.